ComVisDinh/RealtimeTrafficSignRecognition/README.md

 # Real-time Traffic Sign Recognition

 A real-time traffic sign recognition in a hierarchy approach using HOG and SVM.
+It performs accurately and robustly for real driving images, and it can reduce false alarms significantly, comparing to the orginal HOC+SVM method.

 *) Dependencies
 1) OpenCV